iTakeshi/naist-thesis.tex/README.md

 #### Make it as easy as possible to use
 You only need to `\input` one `.tex` file and one line just after `\begin{document}`.
-All the required settings are packed in the upper half of the template file.
+All the required configurations (e.g., your name, thesis title, etc.) are packed in the upper half of the template file.

 ### Usage
 ```tex